MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/README.md

      ylab = "diff(Close)", xlab = "Date")
 ```

-**Result**
+📊 **Result**

 <img src="https://github.com/MaksymYakushev/Microsoft-Stock-Time-Series-Analysis/blob/main/Data/Diff-of-Microsoft-Close.png" width="700" height="500">

-In the plot, it can be seen that the fluctuations have become more balanced, and the clear upward trend present in the original series has disappeared.
+In the plot it can be seen that the fluctuations have become more balanced, and the clear upward trend present in the original series has disappeared.
 Next, we will test the series for stationarity and apply the previous tests

 ```r
 print(adf.test(diff_data))
 print(kpss.test(diff_data))
 ```

-**Result**
+📊 **Result**

 ```
 ##